The First Two Years

 - First-time teaching fellows must participate in at least one Bok Center Teaching Conference.

-- Second-year Graduate students enroll in Anthro 3636: Pedagogy in Anthropology before teaching in the third year.
+- Second-year graduate students enroll in Anthro 3636: Pedagogy in Anthropology before teaching in the third year.

 - As a rule, only graduate students who have completed field work may apply to teach Junior/Senior Tutorials in Social Anthropology.

 - The progress of each student will be assessed annually by faculty.
+Students are required to submit an annual progress report each year.

 - Students may contact the graduate program administrator to address any questions and/or issues relating to the advising process.

-In addition to the primary advisor(s), students will also have an advisory committee, consisting of three archaeology faculty members, including the primary advisor(s), for the first three to four semesters of the student’s academic career.
+In addition to the primary advisor(s), students will also have an advisory committee, consisting of three archaeology faculty members, including the primary advisor(s), for the first four semesters of the student’s academic career.

 Upon admission to the PhD program in Social Anthropology, each student is assigned a primary advisor and a secondary advisor, based on a preliminary assessment of mutual interests.
 After the first year, in consultation with faculty, the student may select a permanent advisor, either the person to whom they were assigned when they entered, or another faculty member whose interests more closely match those of the student.